Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/introduction.rst

       This can lead to weird and unpredictable effects with some tools, and should be disabled whenever you need to perform complex or precise editing on the mesh.

-Apply On Spline Points (point-surface icon) -- Curves, Surfaces and Texts only Apply the whole modifier stack up to and including that one on the curve or surface control points, instead of their tessellated geometry.
+Apply On Spline Points (point-surface icon) -- Curves, surfaces and texts only Apply the whole modifier stack up to and including that one on the curve or surface control points, instead of their tessellated geometry.